Fatiguita/Fused-con/README.md

 3.  **[Termux:Boot](https://f-droid.org/en/packages/com.termux.boot/)** (For auto-start on reboot)

 > **⚠️ Important:** Ensure you disable "Battery Optimizations" for Termux and Termux:Boot in your Android Settings, or the system will kill the recording in the background.
+> Also make sure to enter both extension Apps (Termx:API | Termux:Boot) and follow guides

 ---